Physical Abuse

 Do you:

 The severity of injuries experienced by men varies as it does for women, but the intent behind the violence is the same – control.
 Men who tell us about physical abuse often dismiss or understate injuries, telling us they weren’t injured despite having bruising or scratches.
-Some, while saying they are not afraid of their partner have told us that they sleep in a separate locked bedroom as violence is instigated when they are in bed or asleep.
+Some, while saying they are not afraid of their partner, have told us that they sleep in a separate locked bedroom as violence is instigated when they are in bed or asleep.
+Many men hesitate to resist or defend themselves against physical attacks, such as restraining an abusive partner, because they fear being labeled the abuser.

 It is important that people are aware that men can be at risk of serious harm or homicide.